 Karl, who runs our Twitter page, prefers a good porter over just about anything.

 My role here at GuysDrinkingBeer runs the gamut.
 Sometimes I act as the editor, fact-checking posts and ensuring the content fits with our overall goals, and sometimes I’m the one being edited.
 Other times I’m the content manager, piecing together narratives and photos from our writers.
-I also serve as the primary manager of our Facebook community and our Instagram page.
+I also serve as the primary manager of our Facebook community.

 I’ll be the first to admit that some of our material — like much of the coverage of the City Beverage case before the Illinois Liquor Control Commission — is geared towards a niche audience.
 But in reality, it’s cases like that and others that could follow that may very well shape the beer industry moving forward.